History of the Albert P. Smith Music Center

-- Perform a Recital Hearing for the music faculty during the first quarter of the semester of your expected recital.
+- Perform a Recital Hearing for the music faculty approximately 2-3 weeks prior to the scheduled date of the recital.
 Your applied instructor must be present for this hearing.
 All of the material being performed on the recital must be presented at this hearing.
 If the student is approved for a recital no substitutions or additions of repertoire may occur after this point.
 The sophomore recital is performed in lieu of the MUS 262 Jury and the faculty who are present at the recital will award your grade.

 - Complete the Recital Checklist Form.
 This form is available in the music office.